Police seek motive after driver plows through Wisconsin Christmas parade | Law-Order

 Police seek motive after driver plows through Wisconsin Christmas parade

-A video posted online showed a red sport utility vehicle racing alongside and into the parade, appearing to run over more than a dozen people before crowds ran from sidewalks to help.
-An officer fired shots at the vehicle in an attempt to stop the carnage, Thompson said.
+'STILL TOTALLY SHOCKED' A video posted online on Sunday showed a red sport utility vehicle racing alongside and into the parade, appearing to run over more than a dozen people before crowds ran from sidewalks to help.

 Authorities on Monday were investigating what led a suspect to drive a speeding SUV into dozens of people at a Christmas parade in Wisconsin, killing five, as reports emerged that he may have been fleeing an earlier crime scene.
 On the morning after Sunday's carnage, a pink hat, a lone shoe and candy lay strewn across the main thoroughfare in Waukesha, roughly 20 miles (32 km) west of Milwaukee.
 About 40 people were injured.